jsfiddle/togetherjs/README.md

 ### Hub Server

 This exists in app/hub/server.js.
-By default in dev mode, it serves the setup code here: [http://localhost:8080/towtruck.js](http://localhost:8080/towtruck.js).

 - `server.js`: the Node.js server, just one file.
 It's pretty dumb, just passing messages back and forth between clients.
 It is a goal to keep it dumb, and leave the important logic in the client.
-Most of the code you'll see in there is to make development easier, handling the sequential loading of modules, compiling LESS, inserting templates, etc.

-Third-party libraries in `app/http/public/towtruck/libs/`.
+Third-party libraries are in `app/http/public/towtruck/libs/`.

+To see an overview of the client code [read the TowTruck README](https://github.com/mozilla/towtruck/tree/develop/app/http/public/README.md)

 A basic overview of the code, which is in `app/http/public/towtruck`:

-- `channels.js`: abstraction over WebSockets and other communication methods.
+- `channels.js`: abstraction over WebSockets and other communication methods (like `postMessage`).
 Buffers output while the connection is opening, handles JSON encoding/decoding.

 - `chat.js`: the chat widget